jai-bansal/video-tagger/README.md

 #### Synopsis:
 This project builds a simple video tagger.
-Relevant topics/labels are returned for any (well, sort of) video.
+Relevant topics/labels are returned for any (well, sort of) video in ".mp4" format.

 #### Motivation:
 I wrote this project to experiment with open source image recognition models (more below) and some video analysis.